When is the best time to visit Istanbul?

 | Autumn | Light layers, waterproof jacket, comfortable shoes | All services running normally | Check cultural event calendars for special exhibitions |

-| Winter | Warm coat, scarf, gloves, waterproof boots, umbrella | Rare disruptions during heavy snow | Reduced hours at some attractions; confirm opening times |
+| Winter | Warm coat, scarf, gloves, waterproof boots, umbrella | Rare disruptions during heavy snow; metro stays reliable | Reduced hours at some attractions; confirm opening times |

 The Bosphorus ferry services operate year-round but offer more frequent departures during summer months.
 In winter, be aware that rare heavy snowfall might temporarily disrupt transportation, though the metro system typically remains reliable.
+An Istanbulkart works on all public transport year-round.